National Industry Guidelines for hydrometric monitoring

 Governance of the guidelines

 The National Industry Guidelines for hydrometric monitoring can be considered as living documents.
-The Bureau is accountable for ongoing governance of these guidelines and they are subject to periodic review through the Forum at intervals of no greater than three years.
-In the review phase, consideration will be given to any issues or requests for changes raised by the industry.
-The review process will ensure the guidelines remain technically sound and up to date with technological advancements.
+WaMSTeC is accountable for ongoing governance of these guidelines and they are subject to periodic review through WaMSTeC at intervals of no greater than five years.
+The purpose of the periodic review is to ensure that the endorsed guideline continues to meet all stated requirements, remains technically sound and is up to date with technological advancements.

-For more information on these National Industry Guidelines please contact the Forum Secretariat
+For more information on these National Industry Guidelines please contact the Bureau.